gbmhunter/blog/content/pages/electronics/teardowns/cavro-xl3000-8-port-syringe-pump-teardown/_index.md

 {{< figure src="/images/electronics-teardowns-cavro-xl3000/basic-message-and-response-to-xl3000-in-terminal.png" caption="Sending the initialise message to the syringe pump at the pumps response.
-This was using the PuTTy terminal program, with the pump in the 'RT' protocol mode." caption-position="bottom" width="700px" >}}
+This was using the PuTTy terminal program, with the pump in the 'RT' protocol mode."  width="700px" >}}